'Guardiola's voodoo will end Man City's hoodoo'

 "The players have been brilliant of course, but Guardiola did all of that and also had to guide the club through the backdrop of all the charges from the Premier League.

-"There was also a point [after the Tottenham game in January, see video above] where he basically called out everyone at the club - the players and the fans - and I was like wow, he's never done that before.
+"There was also a point [after the Tottenham game in January, see video above] where he basically called out everyone at the club - the players and the fans - and I was like 'wow, he's never done that before'.

 "But here we are; champions again, the FA Cup in the bag and one game away from the Champions League and the Treble.
 I don't know how he keeps doing it, but it is bordering on voodoo."